 Shutting down situation

 When there is some major failure that make the SCADA system shutting down, All correspond local workstation should be able to detect communication failure to the SCADA System, which in turn, will automatically release the right for command control.
 So, this way, correspond local workstation can take over for command control right.

+As said earlier, the complete control philosophy can be described with a logic diagram and a table.
+Please consider

-OCC Operating Console
+OCC Operating Console – Monitor Concept

 SCADA System will be equipped with SCADA OCC Worstation as SCADA OCC Operating Console.
 Through particular workstation, the SCADA operator will be able to monitor and control all system which connected to SCADA System at all station.
 SCADA OCC Workstation will be connected directly to SCADA Server to get and send data.